LOCAL PROJECTS

 - Explore possibilities of local primary school adopting common for educational purposes

 Eight members of the Steering Group met on 20th September 2006 at the Red Lion Hotel, Bredwardine.
 Tim Breakwell, the Community Commons Project Officer, confirmed that the proposed Management Plan for the Merbach has been approved by the Heritage Lottery Fund.
 He then reviewed the current Merbach Hill Management Work Plan.
 Clearing the walking paths for access to the Merbach was determined to be the first priority of the next phase.
 Two work days have already taken place in November and December and this has opened up the path along the northern boundary from the Wye Valley Walk eastwards.
 There will be further work days in 2007 - watch this space.
-If you are interested in participating with this effort or any aspect of the project, please contact Tim Breakwell.

 In Spring 2007 Bird Nest boxes were set up on the northern edge of the Common, having been provided through a collaborative effort involving the Commons Project, a local woodworker, Clifford School and others.
 The boxes were well received by the local blue tits which occupied nearly all of the boxes, and produced many little ones.

-MERBACH HILL BUTTERFLY SURVEY
+MERBACH HILL COMMON BUTTERFLY SURVEY

 August 6th 2006 - Sunday proved a bit breezy for our Lepidoptera "friends"on Merbach Hill.
 Despite the wind and light cloud cover though, our Butterfly Survey group managed to observe seven species common to Herefordshire.
 Our Speckled Wood was missing along with the Meadow Browns but it was a pleasure to see so many Gatekeepers!
 An occasional Painted Lady, Peacock, Green-Veined White, Small White plus one Small Heath and Ringlet completed our study on the day.
 We theorized now that the Brambles are beginning to fruit there are fewer blossoms to attract the butterflies.